drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-06-Audacity-to-Anki.md

 - I copy and paste the mp3s into Anki.

 - I added two new fields, which I called "Target" and "Base".
-To have them show on the card, you need to click Card and then put the following code onto the back of the card:
+To have them show on the card, you need to click Card and then put the new filed names enclosed in double curly braces onto the back of the card:

 {{Target}}